magiblot/tvision/README.md

 * Keeping it functional on DOS/Windows.
 * Being as compatible as possible at the source code level with old Turbo Vision applications.
 This has led me to implement some of the Borland C++ RTL functions, as explained below.

 Initially, I planned to add features like full-fledged Unicode support into Turbo Vision.
-However, I realized that doing so would require either extending the API or breaking backwards compatibility, and that a major rewrite would be most likely necessary.
+However, I realized that doing so would require either extending the API or breaking backward compatibility, and that a major rewrite would be most likely necessary.

 **Update:** The API has been extended to support Unicode input and output.
 See <a href='#unicode'> Unicode Support</a> for more information.